chunlinli/intdag/README.md

 Examples to be added.

-The implementation of these algorithms are error-prone and this code project is still in development.
+Implementing these algorithms is error-prone and this code project is still in development.
 Please file an issue if you encounter any error when using the code.
 I will be grateful to be informed.